lpacher/phd/labs/lab0/README.md

 extension for the command line environment can be added to the `login.bat` initialization script automatically executed when the _Command Prompt_ is launched.

-As a first example we can add the Notepad++ executable to the Windows search path such that it can be invoked from the command line.
+As a first example we can **add the Notepad++ executable to the Windows search path** such that it can be invoked from the command line.

-In order to do this we have to **extend the system search path**, that is the list of directories in which executables and scripts Are searched when invoked at the command line.<br/>
+In order to do this we have to **extend the system search path**, that is the list of directories in which executables and scripts are searched when invoked at the command line.<br/>

 As on Linux systems, also Windows uses the `PATH` environment variable for this purpose.
 We can use Notepad to edit the `login.bat` script